 How do I build a winning fundraising team?

 There are four simple steps you can follow to build your own incredible team for your next fundraiser.

 - The first step in creating fundraising teams: Make a list of people you’d like to invite to join your team.
 Summarize each person’s strengths and skills (e.g., public speaking, design, video production, writing, etc.).
 Your list will make it easier for everyone to see where they can make the greatest contribution.

 - Reach out and ask for help.
 Use the approach that works best for each person.
 Talk about the impact your fundraiser can have, and why and how it will make a difference for the beneficiaries.

 - Let people know you respect their time, and will set boundaries or limits on how much you ask of them over the course of the fundraiser.
-Setting expectations early will avoid anxiety and tension over what’s expected from everyone.
+Setting expectations early makes it easy to overcome any fundraising challenges, and will eliminate anxiety and tension over what’s expected from everyone.

 - Once you get commitments from a few people, use them to rally other people to join the team.